mm6/ethereum-lab3-hardhat/README.md

       For Hardhat, set Default RPC URL to: http://127.0.0.1:8545 and chain ID to 31337.
 The chain ID is used to distinguish between chains, is included in signatures, and provides replay protection.
 The currency symbol is ETH.
-      If MetaMask complains about the network name or the chain ID or the currency symbol, just ignore it.
+      If MetaMask complains about the network name or the chain ID or the currency symbol, just ignore the complaints and try to establish a network connection to Hardhat.
           General
              Currency conversion
              Primary currency